digitallyinduced/ihp/Guide/installation.markdown

 sudo mkdir -p /etc/nix
 ```

-To make nix usable on Windows, we need to create and add the following lines to the file `/etc/nix/nix.conf`:
+To make nix usable on Windows, we need to create and add the following lines to the file `/etc/nix/nix.conf` (requires use of sudo again):

 ```bash
 sandbox = false